XertroV/tm-cotd-hud/README.md

   - [ ] check if results were incomplete
   - [ ] store results in individual files (~60 match results loads in ~20ms)
 - [ ] bug: long cotds break (b/c nplayers==0 for so long?)
+- [ ] bug: when loading cotd hud data and times are queued to be cached: the hud does not reload after they have been cached.

 ### first release